Royal Australasian College of Physicians: Speciality societies

 The RACP is affiliated with 51 independent Speciality Societies.
 These are independent membership organisations for individuals who practice in a specific medical subspeciality.
 The RACP consults closely with these societies when designing its curricula.
 The RACP provided a pathway for intensive care medicine specialty training in Australia and New Zealand until an independent intensive care medicine college was launched in 2008.

 Facilities

 The History of Medicine Library at the RACP has a leading collection of medical history items from Australia and around the world.
 The RACP established the History of Medicine Library in 1938 as a clinical library.
 The focus of the library changed to medical history in the mid 1950s.
 The History of Medicine Library continues to grow through the contributions of College Members.

+Awards

+At the annual RACP Congress, selected members are recognised for their achievements and contributions to the RACP and medicine via a variety of prizes and medals.
+As of 2025 the awards given by the RACP to individuals include, among others: